RunestoneInteractive/httlads/_sources/Happiness/happiness.rst

 #.
 Add another column to our little table that tells us how many countries are in each region (COUNTIF)

 #.
 Now Using MAXIFS, MINIFS, MATCH and INDEX lets find the most and least happy country in each region.
 MAXIFS and MINIFS work alot like AVERAGEIF and COUNTIF  but allow for more conditions.
 We still need only one.
 If you read the popup you will know what to do.

+.. fillintheblank:: fb_happy_region_max

+   What is the happiest country in East Asia?  |blank|

+   - :Taiwan Province: Is the correct answer
+     :x: Keep checking

 Joining Data from other Sources
 -------------------------------